 Editor’s note (8/7/17): The author requested that we publish the following paragraph as a preface to the article one week after its original publication date:

-Jess Markotte (@jekagames) presented their research on queering game controls around the same time I presented this work.
-Had I known about it before, I would have engaged with and cited Markotte’s work, which is more interesting and better researched than my own.
+Jess Marcotte (@jekagames) presented their research on queering game controls around the same time I presented this work.
+Had I known about it before, I would have engaged with and cited Marcotte’s work, which is more interesting and better researched than my own.
 Readers should read it before they read my piece: http://tag.hexagram.ca/

 I want to share some news about videogames.
 I have good news and bad news, but given the sorry state of the world, let’s start with the good news: videogames are getting better.